Basketball coach killed in shootout with drug cartel in Alamance County, investigators say

 Watch the full press conference: Detectives give update on cartel shootout that killed NC high school teacher

-Investigators said Harris and Stewart then shot suspected cartel member Alonso Beltran Lara in the back of the head before a shootout started.
+Investigators said Harris and Stewart tied up suspected cartel member Alonso Beltran Lara and shot him in the back of the head before a shootout started.
 Lara later died at a hospital.
 Harris was shot and killed during the gunfire.
 Harris was found inside the house shot multiple times.
 Investigators said Harris was wearing a bulletproof vest that did not protect him from the ammunition used in the shooting.

 Sheriff Johnson described the scene "like an old western shootout."
 Other mobile homes in the area were struck by bullets.
 No one at any other home was injured during the shootout.

+Sheriff Johnson said some people are involved in crimes even if you didn't expect it.

+"Nothing surprises me, there are people in families who have relatives that violate the law and never know what's going on," Johnson said.

-Investigators said Stewart faces several charges, including first-degree murder.
+Investigators said Stewart, Harris' brother-in-law, faces several charges, including first-degree murder.
 Detectives said several other charges are expected for people on both sides of the shootout.

 During the investigation, detectives seized five guns, about $7,000 in cash, and 1.2 kilograms of suspected cocaine.
 Two vehicles that were involved in the shootout were also found: one in Guilford County and one in Alamance County.